Adityabandaru18/NetworkNest/README.md

 # NetworkNest

 Welcome to our full stack social media application!
 This project aims to provide users with a seamless and engaging social media experience.
 The application is built using modern technologies and libraries to ensure robustness, scalability, and user satisfaction.
+The application is still under development.

-# Table of Contents
+## Table of Contents

 - [Installation](#installation1)
 - [Working Images](#usage)
 - [Tech stack](#contributing)
 - [Project Status](#credits)

-# Installation
+## Installation

 ### Prerequisites
 - Node.js and npm installed on your machine
 - MongoDB installed and running

-## Steps
+### Steps
 1. Clone the repository:
    ```bash
    git clone https://github.com/Adityabandaru18/NetworkNest.git
    cd .\Network\
    ```
-## Frontend
+### Frontend

 1. Navigate to the frontend directory:
     ```bash